 Christ Church Cathedral

 Christ Church Cathedral is also called the Cathedral of the Holy Trinity.
-Along with St. Patrick's Cathedral, it is currently the oldest Anglican church in Dublin.
+Along with St. Patrick's Cathedral, it's currently the oldest Anglican church in Dublin.

 Established as a small wooden temple in 1038 by the Vikings, it was rebuilt in stone in 1172.
 However, it took nearly a century to complete.

-In 1562 the church’s dome collapsed, which also damaged part of the building and was reconstructed during the seventeenth century.
+In 1562 the church’s dome collapsed, which also damaged part of the building and was reconstructed during the 17th century.

-The Cathedral needed to be restored again two centuries later and remedial work was undertaken between 1871 and 1878.
-Christ Church Cathedral became neo-Gothic in style.
+The Cathedral needed to be restored again 2 centuries later and remedial work was undertaken between 1871 and 1878.
+Christ Church Cathedral then became neo-Gothic in style.

 Highlights

-The charming Christ Church Cathedral has a large arched crypt that dates from the twelfth century.
-It is the oldest structure still standing in Dublin.
+The charming Christ Church Cathedral has a large arched crypt that dates from the 12th century.
+It's the oldest structure still standing in Dublin.
 It houses several exhibits and a peculiar coffee house.

-The chapel to St Laurence O’Toole features a small shrine where the saint’s heart is kept.
+The chapel of St Laurence O’Toole features a small shrine where the saint’s heart is kept.

 A small bridge built in 1870 connects Christ Church to Dublinia, one of the city’s most popular tourist attractions.